andrews-work/php/docs/README.md

 18. localhost erorrs - handlers
 19. created an entry point for the app/ in app/app.php
 20. error handler
+21. spent a whole day on logging and failed`
+22. looked into adding new features/other files tructures and learnt about containers and services and interfaces
+23. creaated a container for /src/

 # next